zheminzhou/SPARSE/docs/output.rst

 's' (ANI 95%) is normally treated as a 'gold standard' criterion for species definition.

-The traditional taxonomic labels for SPARSE groups are shown in format:
+For each SPARSE goup, the traditional taxonomic labels follow the format:

 .. code-block:: bash

   <superkingdom>|<kingdom>|<phylum>|<class>|<order>|<family>|<genus>|<species>|<subspecies>|<reference_genome>

-These taxonomic labels are summarised from the database inputed.
-Sometimes multiple species can be associated with one SPARSE group.
-For example:
+These taxonomic labels are summarised from the input database.
+Sometimes multiple species will be associated with one SPARSE group:

 .. code-block:: bash

   s613    1.4507  1.6302  Bacteria|-|Firmicutes|Negativicutes|Veillonellales|Veillonellaceae|Veillonella|Veillonella parvula (*Veillonella sp.
 6_1_27/*Veillonella sp.
 S13054-11/*Veillonella sp.
 3_1_44) (16778,16416,117596,16415,10931,17276,113949,60730,613)

-Where group s613 is associated with four different species
+In this example, group s613 is associated with four different species:

 .. code-block:: bash